caleblee789/Anki-Gardening/README.md

 Anki Garden is a free desktop Anki add-on that turns card answers into plant growth.
 Start with a seed, collect new plants, and make the garden your own with scenery and decorations.

-No watering.
-No plant decay.
-Your garden keeps what you have earned when you take a break.

 **Anki Garden 2.2.0 — unreleased preview.** This repository remains private.
 Public release is on hold; an AnkiWeb download is not available yet.
 See the [preview release notes](docs/release-notes-2.2.0.md).

 ![Anki Garden promotional artwork showing plants at different growth stages, garden beds, and a decoration](docs/images/anki-garden-poster.png)